arcus-azure/arcus.testing/docs/preview/01-index.md

 In short: Arcus Testing is a set of libraries that makes tests more fun to write!

 ## Why should I use Arcus Testing?
 Testing is a fact of life.
-Writing those tests often comes with an effort to set up a test code infrastructure to interact with all the parts of the system.
+Writing tests often comes with an effort to set up a test code infrastructure to interact with all the parts of the system.

 Arcus Testing lessens the burden of re-creating the same boilerplate test code infrastructure for similar projects.